CMWolfe922/practice-projects/django-custom-user/README.md

 1.1) `django-custom-user001` --> This is like the master branch but just for the djagno custom user project.
 001 signifies version 1.

+1.2) `django-custom-user002` --> this is the master branch for the django custom user project version 2.
+Everything up to this point works and has been pushed to the cloud

 1.1.1) `dcu-main ` --> Now this will be used to make it easier to keep track of the "master branch" for django-custom-user. each merge will go to this branch first and then if everything checks out.
 It will then be merged with the abover branch.

     1.1.2) `user001` --> First user branch.
 This is the first changes to the user app.